K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 	}

-### <div id='17'></div> 2.5.3 VCAP_SERVICES 환경설정 정보
+### <div id='17'></div> 2.5.3 VCAP_SERVICES Environment Setting Information

-파스-타 플랫폼에 배포되는 애플리케이션이 바인딩된 서비스별 접속 정보를 얻기 위해서는 애플리케이션별로 등록되어있는 VCAP_SERVICES 환경설정 정보를 읽어들여 정보를 획득 할 수 있다.
+In order to obtain access information for each service to which an application deployed on the PaaS-TA platform is bound, the information may be obtained by reading the VCAP_SERVICES envionment setting information registered for each application.

-#### 1.  파스-타 플랫폼의 애플리케이션 환경정보
+#### 1. Application environment information of PaaS-TA platform
--   서비스를 바인딩하면 JSON 형태로 환경설정 정보가 애플리케이션 별로 등록된다.
+-   When the service is bound, the configuration information in JSON format is registered for each application.

 		{
 		 "VCAP_SERVICES": {